galliaproject/gallia-docs/tasks.md

 	- <a name="t210304134826"></a>t210304134826 - p3 - confirm mac ok as-is
 	- <a name="t210304095755"></a>t210304095755 - p3 - simplying locale setting
 	- <a name="t210308150015"></a>t210308150015 - p2 - look into https://github.com/com-lihaoyi/os-lib instead of ProcessBuilder
+	- <a name="t220624170410"></a>t220624170410 - ser/des is quite wasteful as it is, we would need a space efficient serialization that remains textual in nature (at least so gnusort can process it)

 ===========================================================================
 - spark: <a name="spark"></a><a name="t210121164812"></a>t210121164812